-The student results of the 2018-2019 Nova Scotia Assessment Mathematics in Grade 6 shows the following data:
+The student results of the Nova Scotia Assessments between 2018-2019 and 2019-2020 in Grade 6 shows the following:

-- 54% of the students did not know an estimate for the capacity of a spoon. - 54% of the students made an error when calculating the area of a rectangle knowing its perimeter and one dimension. - 61% of the students were not able to calculate the perimeter of a rectangle knowing its length and its area. - 74% of the students have made an error when measuring the length of an object using a graduated ruler. - 81% of the students were not able to compare two rectangles having the same area but different perimeters. - 80% of the students had difficulty when determining the length and the width of a rectangle knowing its perimeter.
+54% of the students did not know an estimate for the capacity of a spoon.

+54% of the students made an error when calculating the area of a rectangle knowing its perimeter and one dimension.

+61% of the students were not able to calculate the perimeter of a rectangle knowing its length and its area.

+74% of the students have made an error when measuring the length of an object using a graduated ruler.

+81% of the students were not able to compare two rectangles having the same area but different perimeters.

+80% of the students had difficulty when determining the length and the width of a rectangle knowing its perimeter.

+77% of students did not recognize that shapes with the same area can have different perimeters.

+59% of students were not able to estimate capacity using a referent.

+52% of the students were not able to determine the area of a regular rectangle knowing the perimeter and dimensions.